Moving More Loads as an OTR Independent Contractor: 5 Tips

 5 Tips to Increase Your Efficiency and Move More Loads

 When you follow these five tips, you’ll increase your load capacity and boost your income.

 1. Don’t Box Yourself In

 If you are incredibly picky about the loads you haul, you may box yourself in.

 If you refuse to take loads that will bring you into a specific area of the country or you won’t take a certain type of load, you may limit yourself.
 You might not particularly like driving in New York, but it could be worth hauling if it has a great payout.

-If you reject a lot of loads or are particularly selective, your fleet manager may struggle to find you loads to make you successful.
+If you reject a lot of loads or are particularly selective, your driver manager or dispatcher may struggle to find you loads to make you successful.
 You may end up either taking lower-paying loads or waiting for a load to come around.

-Ideally, if you’ve found the right company, you should have a strong relationship with your fleet manager and trust them and the load offers they’re sending you.
-(If not, you may need to reconsider the company you’re working for or whether you’re working with the best fleet manager for you.)
+Ideally, if you’ve found the right company, you should have a strong relationship with your driver manager and trust them and the load offers they’re sending you.
+(If not, you may need to reconsider the company you’re working for or whether you’re working with the best driver manager for you.)

 Every load won’t be perfect.
 But the more willing you are to haul different types of freight and to travel to different areas, the more opportunities you’ll have.